ocoffey/TA/assignment3/assignment3.md

 ***

-## **Your Gradescope submissions will not show how many points you have until after the due date has passed.
-It is on you to follow the requirements for each section, and to come up with your own thorough test cases that make sure that each part is complete and correct.
-You are allowed _unlimited_ resubmissions until the due date.**
+## **Similar to assignment 1, Gradescope will tell you your score everytime you submit.
+You are allowed _unlimited_ resubmissions  on Gradescope until the due date.**